rocket-icon

 3. Maintain the onboarding checklist

 You should maintain consistency in the onboarding checklist.
-For example, if the manager does have a checklist every day but does not follow it same, then the practice of onboarding will destroy.
+For example, if the manager does have a checklist every day but does not follow it the same way, then the practice of onboarding will be destroyed.
 Implement it and make sure you use it consistently.

 4. Work should be effective